-On October 27, 2000, the MII issued the Administrative Measures on Software Products, or the Software Measures, to strengthen the regulation of software products and to encourage the development of the PRC software industry.
-Under the Software Measures, a software developer must have all software products imported into or sold in the PRC tested by a testing organization approved by the MII.
-The software products must be registered with the MII or with its provincial branch.
-The sale of unregistered software products in the PRC is forbidden.
+On October 27, 2000, the MIIT issued the Administrative Measures on Software Products, or the Software Measures, to strengthen the regulation of software products and to encourage the development of the PRC software industry.
+On March 1, 2009, the MIIT issued an amended Software Measures, which will become effective on April 10, 2009.
+The Software Measures provide a registration and filing system with respect to software products made in or imported into China.
+These software products may be registered with the competent local authorities in charge of software industry administration.
+Registered software products may enjoy preferential treatment status granted by relevant software industry regulations.
 Software products can be registered for five years, and the registration is renewable upon expiration.